-If the Collector Substation is not in Arkansas or Louisiana: Material designation - #610-Crushed limestone, primarily used in the Entergy system.
+If the Collector Substation is not in Louisiana: Material designation - #610- Crushed limestone, primarily used in the Entergy system.

-If the Collector Substation is in Arkansas: Material designation: Arkansas Department of Transportation Class 7 Base - Crushed granite or limestone, primarily used in Arkansas.
+If the Collector Substation is in Louisiana: Material designation: Louisiana Department of Transportation Class 7 Base - Crushed granite or limestone, primarily used in Louisiana.
 Class 7 Base is a new designation that replaces the old designation (SB2).
 The materials in Class 7 and SB2 have the same gradation.